Angel2367716/unit-4-game/pseudocode.md

     *do the same thing but for the win count id ✓✓

 Restarting the game
-25) add the startGame process  at the end of the else if statment *make sure the current score is equal to zero ( it should be in a form of a variable, just remember if you put the same variable in the global scope and inside a function it might not reset back to zero)
+25) add the startGame process  at the end of the else if statment✓✓ *make sure the current score is equal to zero ( it should be in a form of a variable, just remember if you put the same variable in the global scope and inside a function it might not reset back to zero) ✓✓